NET-Y-U

 Interviews

 We first conducted 5 user initial user interviews amongst NYU graduate students about their experiences balancing their job and school.
-This involved designing an interview brief with questions about their background, community experience, challenges, and values at NYU.
-All responses from the user interviews were clustered into an affinity diagram to observe the main themes of the issues presented.
 We learned that most NYU students interact with students within their classes however feel isolated from the rest of the NYU campus.
 In addition, some students expressed its difficult to balance their work life, personal life, and school life.

 Affinity Diagram of User Interview Responses